screetsec/Sudomy/README.md

 ```
 To use all plugins: testing host status, http/https status code, subdomain takeover and screenshots.

-Nmap,Gobuster and wappalyzer Not Included.
+Nmap,Gobuster,wappalyzer and wscat Not Included.
 ```
 $ sudomy --all -d hackerone.com
 ```